 The complainants may file a case before the Civil Court and /or a criminal matter for the fraud that has purportedly been committed by the respondent company.

-The complainants are at liberty to press their claim of compensation before the Adjudicating Officer.
+The complainants are at liberty to approach the Adjudicating Officer for any claim of compensation.

 With these directions and observations, the matter stands disposed of.

 Sd/-Naveen Verma Chairman